 Having any kind of substance abuse is difficult enough, let alone the overwhelming task of finding the proper rehabilitation facility and making sure you have the proper drug rehab insurance to help cover the cost.
-Such tasks can be such a frustrating concern to addicts and their loved ones that the sense of hopelessness can easily dissuade them from getting much-needed treatment.
+Health insurance makes it possible for many people to access treatment that they would not be able to afford otherwise.
+The majority of health insurance plans offer some addiction treatment coverage.

 Did you know though that there are several federal laws out there that limit employers and insurance companies from imposing discriminating decisions against those suffering from substance abuse addiction?
 There is hope, and we are here to help you.
 If you or a loved one has a substance abuse problem, give us a call at 1-888-287-0471 and let us discuss your treatment options with you.